 Sonos has established itself as the king of multi-room audio, and has traditionally been focused on providing sound for music lovers rather than film fans.
 However, given that the humble soundbar is the fastest-growing piece of kit in the audio market, the company has decided that’s its time to turn its talents towards home cinema.
+Hence the Sonos Playbar.

-The Sonos Playbar bucks a number of Sonos trends.
+It bucks a number of Sonos trends.
 It’s not entirely locked into the closed world of Sonos wireless, it can be used as part of a surround set-up and will even plug into your TV.
 At £699 the Sonos Playbar isn’t the cheapest way to upgrade your sound system, but it isn’t half clever and convenient.

 All of Sonos’s recent speakers, such as the Play:3, are designed to be used exclusively within the walled garden of the Sonos wireless system.
 This gives you access to music libraries on your computer, along with a fairly wide array of music streaming services that includes Spotify and Deezer.
 The Sonos Playbar offers all this, but is also designed to plug into your TV, to replace its weedy internal speakers.

 This helps to explain the Sonos Playbar’s design; with a super-slim profile of under 9cm, the Playbar is designed to sit under your TV, either mounted to the wall or laid flat on a table.
 And at 90cm wide, it is designed to live happily under TVs of 42-inches and larger.

 Although it wants to more-or-less melt into the background of your lounge, the Sonos Playbar is still a good-looking and fantastically well-made speaker.
 The parts of the bar that aren’t covered by the smooth, soft fabric grille are made of aluminium – whereas many lesser soundbars are constructed of plastic.
 At 5.4kg, the Sonos Playbar isn’t particularly light, however build quality is fantastic.